morganharris1315/directed-study/README.md

 This project analyzes extreme temperature events in Aotearoa New Zealand.
+Data is in across three files